Our aim for all children is to support them to develop to their full potential...

-Ada & Albert, who are based in Chislehurst, have been an amazing support to the nursery, not only do they donate toys, books and clothes for the children to use, but they also set up an amazing 'Winter Wonderland' in the garden at the back of their shop for our children to visit.
-They had the chance to make Christmas cards, Christmas decorations and magical reindeer food, as well as explore the the fairy woodland outside.
+Ada & Albert, who are based in Chislehurst, have been an amazing support to the nursery, not only do they donate toys, books and clothes for the children to use each day, but just before Christmas they very kindly brought all of our children brand new hats and gloves ready for winter.

 We have also been given a wonderful opportunity to work with Bishop Chanoller School in Bromley by using their 'Forest School'.
 Today some of our children had the pleasure of exploring in the woods, digging in the mud, looking for bugs and insects and drinking warm juice around the campfire (it wasn't lit) with Miss Cotes the forest school teacher, while meeting Twilight the forest school owl (he was a big wooden owl).

 Miss Cotes also taught the children how to stay safe in a woodland area, and around a camp fire.
-It was a lovely experience for the children, and one that we are hoping will continue to happen in the future.
+It was a lovely experience for the children, and we are pleased to say that this relationship is going very strong.